Conventional Prompt Strike: Background

 The George W. Bush administration considered developing a hypersonic conventional weapon for a CPS role in the 2000s, in the form of DARPA's Falcon Project.
 A conventionally-armed modification of the Trident SLBM was also proposed as a CPS candidate in 2006.
 The Bush administration ultimately rejected the idea of a CPS system because of fears that a submarine-launched ballistic missile would trigger the Russian nuclear-launch warning system, potentially provoking a nuclear war.
 However, the Obama administration continued development of the system later in the decade.
 In April 2010, Marine Corps General James Cartwright explained the system's rationale, stating that "Today, unless you want to go nuclear, [the conventional military response time is] measured in days, maybe weeks".

 A potential enemy cannot be certain that a launched ICBM contains only a conventional warhead, not a nuclear one.
 It is thus currently unclear what design features or precautions could convince China and Russia, two countries with advanced launch-detection systems and nuclear ICBMs, to ignore their early-warning systems.
 Current ideas include a low-trajectory missile design, or allowing Russian and Chinese inspection of CPS missile sites.

-On 11 April 2010, United States Secretary of Defense Robert Gates indicated that the United States already had a Prompt Global Strike capability.
+On 11 April 2010, United States secretary of defense Robert Gates indicated that the United States already had a Prompt Global Strike capability.
 This coincided with the New START disarmament treaty signed on 8 April 2010, which set new, lower limits on arsenals of ballistic missiles and their warheads.
 The treaty does not distinguish between conventional and nuclear versions of weapons, meaning any ballistic CPS missiles and warheads would count toward the new limit.
 However, the U.S. State Department stated in 2010 that this would not constrain plans for CPS deployment, since plans for the system at that time did not come near the New START limits.

-In 2024, Zumwalt-class destroyers were reported to be undergoing refits to carry hypersonic CPS.